dsi-clinic/chicago-str-housing/README.md

 Key questions include:
 - Do neighborhoods with high STR restrictions differ systematically from those without restrictions in terms of affordability and foreclosure activity?
-- How do Airbnb listings correlate with rental prices and STR prohibition density across census tracts?
+- How do Airbnb listings correlate with rental prices and STR units density across census tracts?
 - Can clustering techniques reveal distinct "neighborhood types" based on housing and socioeconomic conditions?
 - Can predictive modeling estimate the likelihood of a community area experiencing housing pressure—defined as an increased risk of affordability challenges due to overlapping factors such as STR restrictions, foreclosure rates, and limited affordable housing?